BerkomzxTL/Translations/A Maiden's Unwanted Heroic Epic/chapters/Section0030.md

 Initially guided Arne as her instructor when Arne first arrived, troubled by her clumsiness.

-Briefly appeared in 'Malingerer ~The Servant Arne Saw, I Think~'.
+Briefly appeared in 'Malingerer \~The Servant Anne Saw, I Think\~'.

 Prioritizes, for better or worse, finding a good gentleman, and shows no interest in politics or advancement like a typical royal servant.